Major in English and Creative Writing

 Drama that is written in the form of poetry can count toward the poetry requirement.
 Drama that is written in the form of prose can count for the prose requirement.

-NOTE: MOST CREATIVE WRITING COURSES (EXCEPT FRESHMAN SEMINARS) WILL FULFILL THE POST-FRESHMAN WRITING REQUIREMENT.
+Most Creative Writing classes (except freshman seminars) will fulfill the post-freshman writing requirement.
 If the course number includes the letter "W," then it will fulfill the writing requirement.